 New evidence on harms of ART was also largely consistent with the 2012 USPSTF review.
 Although some ART agents and regimens may be associated with increased risk of infant or maternal harms, such harms may be mitigated or reduced through appropriate selection of ART regimens.
-As in the prior USPSTF review, evidence from primarily observational studies found prenatal combination ART with a boosted protease inhibitor associated with increased risk of preterm delivery.^{52,58,65,75} An African RCT found tenofovir-containing, lopinavir/ritonavirbased combination ART associated with increased risk of early infant death than zidovudinecontaining, lopinavir/ritonavir-based combination ART.52 However, there were methodological limitations with this trial, including two periods with different randomization protocols, and different rates of some adverse birth outcomes depending on period of randomization.
+As in the prior USPSTF review, evidence from primarily observational studies found prenatal combination ART with a boosted protease inhibitor associated with increased risk of preterm delivery.
+44,54,72,78 An African RCT found tenofovir-containing, lopinavir/ritonavir-based combination ART associated with greater risk of early infant death than zidovudine-containing, lopinavir/ritonavir-based combination ART.
+However, there were methodological limitations with this trial, including two periods with different randomization protocols, and different rates of some adverse birth outcomes depending on period of randomization.
 The RCT found no difference in early infant death between tenofovir-based combination ART and treatment with zidovudine alone and no difference between treatments in risk of stillbirth.
-Tenofovir is a preferred backbone NRTI for use in pregnancy in most, but not all, guidelines due to its demonstrated efficacy, acceptable toxicity, ease of use, and no established teratogenicity; however, the use of lopinavir, rather than a preferred protease inhibitor, makes the ART combination evaluated in this trial an alternative regimen (lopinavir is associated with more nausea than preferred PIs).83 The increased risk of early infant death in the trial could be related to a higher risk of very preterm delivery associated with this tenofovir-containing ART regimen, which is associated with increased risk of infant mortality in low-income settings.
-Other African studies found no association between tenofovir-based ART and risk of stillbirth^{66,75,76} or neonatal death.^{75,78}
+Tenofovir is a preferred nucleoside reverse transcriptase inhibitor for use in pregnancy in most, but not all, guidelines due to its demonstrated efficacy, acceptable toxicity, ease of use, and no established teratogenicity; however, the use of lopinavir, rather than a preferred protease inhibitor, makes the ART combination evaluated in this trial an alternative regimen (lopinavir is associated with more nausea than preferred protease inhibitors).
+The increased risk of early infant death in the trial could be related to a higher risk of very preterm delivery associated with this tenofovircontaining ART regimen, which is associated with increased risk of infant mortality in low-income settings.
+Other African studies found no association between tenofovir-based ART and risk of stillbirth or neonatal death.
+A recent review of TDF in pregnancy and breastfeeding did not identify safety issues versus non-TDF regimens, but included HIV-negative women and unpublished studies.

-For other birth outcomes (low birth weight, small for gestational age, stillbirth, overall birth defects), results were mixed and depended on the specific antiretroviral drug or drug regimen given and timing of prenatal therapy.
-As in the prior USPSTF review, some evidence indicated that ART may be associated with cardiac findings such as ventricular septal defects^{63,64} and echocardiographic changes,^{63,68} though the clinical significance of findings is unclear.
-Evidence on congenital abnormalities was limited by small numbers of studies and imprecise estimates, though some studies found exposure to different drugs in the first trimester associated with increased risk of congenital abnormalities.
-Studies in older children exposed to ART in utero suggested no association with worse neurodevelopmental outcomes than unexposed children.^{69,72}
+For other birth outcomes (low birth weight, small for gestational age, stillbirth, and overall birth defects), results were mixed and depended on the specific antiretroviral drug or drug regimen given and timing of prenatal therapy.
+As in the prior USPSTF review, some evidence indicated that ART may be associated with cardiac findings such as ventricular septal defects and echocardiographic changes, although the clinical significance of findings is unclear.
+Evidence on congenital abnormalities was limited by small numbers of studies and imprecise estimates, although some studies found exposure to different drugs in the first trimester associated with increased risk of congenital abnormalities.
+Studies in older children exposed to ART in utero suggested no association with worse neurodevelopmental outcomes compare with unexposed children.

-Evidence on long-term maternal harms associated with short-term exposure to ART during pregnancy, or ART started during pregnancy and continued after pregnancy remains sparse, though one new study found evidence of increased short-term nonspecific adverse events.52 Women found to be HIV-infected through prenatal screening would also benefit from standard HIV treatments following pregnancy, including long-term combination ART, prophylaxis from opportunistic infections, immunizations, and indicated screenings.^{83,104}
+Evidence on long-term maternal harms associated with short-term exposure to ART during pregnancy or ART started during pregnancy and continued after pregnancy remains sparse, although one new study found evidence of increased short-term nonspecific adverse events.
+Women found to be HIV-infected through prenatal screening would also benefit from standard HIV treatments following pregnancy, including long-term combination ART, prophylaxis for opportunistic infections, immunizations, and indicated screenings.
+47,121